 Dr Maggie Semple OBE

-Maggie was a member of the Queen’s Counsel Appointments Selection Panel in 2017-2020.
+Maggie is a member of the Queen’s Counsel Appointments Selection Panel.
 She works with many public and private sector organisations at a senior level on leadership development, cultural change and organizational development.

 She has held a number of senior roles including being a member of several high profile Government and EU task groups and has represented the UK in Greece and Hong Kong.
 From 2001-2007 Maggie was a Civil Service Commissioner.